openjusticebe/voc_api/README.md

 ```

 ### Database
-A PostGRESQL DB has to be available
+A PostgreSQL DB has to be available

 ```
 docker run --name vocapi-postgres -v postgres-data:/var/lib/postgresql/data \